Now that we’ve put the dreaded year 2020 behind us, let’s cautiously consider some spring break vacation ideas.

 ART IN THE PARKS AND BOTANICAL GARDENS

 Most families don’t associate Las Vegas with gardens but among its stunning resort landscapes is the Bellagio’s Conservatory & Botanical Gardens.
 Open 24/7 (this is Las Vegas!), this sight is always free of charge.
 Among more than 60,000 plants are delightful artworks commemorating the Year of the Ox in “A Season of Love” Lunar New Year display, open through Mar.
 6. Ask the kids to look for Asian sculptures and architectural elements which represent prosperity, strength and tenacity.
-Hint: jade medallions, like coins, hang over the south beds and strong golden ox are installed in the east beds.
 We especially like the five costumed children made of fresh-cut flowers who play by a flower pagoda surrounded by Banyan trees and flowing water.
 From Mar.
 13-May 22, the 14,000-square-foot gardens will transform into a spring motif.

 The Denver Botanic Gardens branch at Chatfield Farms in Littleton focuses on agriculture, horticulture, ecology and history in addition to showcasing sculpture.
 The current show, “One Fell Swoop” by Patrick Dougherty, is comprised of willow saplings and twigs woven into fanciful structures that kids will love exploring.
 Book ahead for your own farm tour for up to five people.